NightGoat/KEXtensions-android/README.md

     }
 }
 ```
-Or if you can just turn it off:
+Or you can just turn it off:
 `Kex.turnOffLogger()`

 ## How to add it: